 Environmental racism "refers to any environmental policy, practice, or directive that differently affects or disadvantages (whether intended or unintended) individuals, groups, or communities based on race or color." -View the Washington Environmental Council's full definition

-Our structure this year will be a trio model that allows for multiple points of engagement with relative brevity to easily digest, we call it "Read, Watch, and Listen."
+Our structure this year will be a trio model we call "Read, Watch, and Listen."
 Each quarter we will offer short focused "texts" in three modalities: a text to read (ie. short story, article), then two complementary resources that you can watch (ie. video) and listen to (ie. podcast, radio broadcast).
 Additionally, we will reflect together on pieces of art as environmental activism.

 Watch | "Rise: From One Island to Another" from Mainspring Media, video poetry